Choosing Between Annulment and Divorce

 Courts vary in how property is disposed of via annulment.
 Some courts, as those in Washington, will attempt to provide an equitable distribution to each party based on what was acquired during the marriage.
 Other courts, such as those in New Jersey, simply provide that each person keeps what is in that person's name and anything owned jointly is evenly split.
 The general intent of this method is to return people to the financial status that existed prior to the invalid marriage.

 Depending on circumstances, particularly where the parties agree, annulments may often be obtained more quickly than a divorce.
 However, in some states, the procedure looks very much like a divorce and can be similarly lengthy.
 Consultation with an attorney is advised whenever considering annulment vs divorce to determine which process makes the most sense for your situation.
-If you have any questions concerning divorce vs annulment, phone the Peter Van Aulen, Esq. at 201-845-7400 today for a free in office consultation.
+If you have any questions concerning divorce vs annulment, phone the Peter Van Aulen, Esq. at 201-845-7400 today for a free initial consultation.